From America’s classic Route 66 to Namibia’s mysterious Skeleton Coast, we explore the best road trips in the world

 Salar de Uyuni is one of the most visited sites in Bolivia – not that you would know it.
 Covering an area of 10,582km2, these iconic salt flats feel like a deserted hinterland.

 The flats were formed from what was originally Lake Minchin, a giant prehistoric lake that largely evaporated under the scorching Andean sun leaving behind a thick crust of salt – what we know today as Salar de Uyuni.

 The vast expanse of white stretches as far as the eye can see, warping your sense of perspective.
-In wet season, the flats create what’s known as the ‘largest mirror on Earth’ where the sky is reflected off the glass-like surface.
+In the wet season, the flats create what’s known as the ‘largest mirror on Earth’ where the sky is reflected off the glass-like surface.
 Driving here feels like gliding on water.

 Tip: Make sure you wear high-SPF sunscreen.
 The harsh sun reflected off the salt will burn you at the first sign of complacency.

 South Africa’s Garden Route is widely regarded as one of the best road trips in the world.
 The forested swath stretches 200km from Mossel Bay in the west to Storms River in the east, taking in a vast array of vegetation, wildlife and topography.

 The area was once home to a great African forest.
 Khoi herders considered it a paradise, calling it Outeniqua (“the man laden with honey”).
 Sadly, the forest was dramatically impacted by the arrival of Dutch woodcutters in the 18th century.
 What remains showcases Outeniqua’s glorious beauty.